wahyuwww/food-repice-slicing/README.md

 </p>

 # Belanja
 Belanja is a web-based marketplace application (clothing products).
 This application allows users to sell their products as well as buy existing products.
-This Shopping Slicing application was built using a css framework, namely bootstrap
+This Belanja Slicing application was built using a css framework, namely bootstrap

 ## Prerequiste
-* Bootstrap V.5 - Download and Install [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Simple bash script to manage multiple active framwork css versions.
+* Bootstrap V.5 - Download [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Simple to manage multiple active framwork css versions.

 ## Page
 * Login & register